 Whether you have a pre-existing heart condition, a new problem, or a cardiac emergency, you don't need to drive far to receive the best possible care from top cardiac care specialists who have access to the latest treatments and technologies.

 At Astria Health, our multidisciplinary team of cardiologists, vascular surgeons, cardiac care technologists and nursing staff collaborate to evaluate you and provide the most appropriate treatment for your condition.
 Having this level of expertise available locally make it easier for you to care for your heart and for yourself.
-Astria Cadiac care services and heart experts are available convenient outpatient Astria Health Center multispeciality locations throughout the Valley, at the Astria Health Medical Plaza in Yakima, and at Astria Sunnyside Hospital, ensuring you have the cardiac care you need, close to home.
+Astria Cadiac Care services and heart experts are available at convenient outpatient Astria Health Center multi-specialty locations throughout the Valley and at the Astria Health Medical Plaza in Yakima, as well as at Astria Sunnyside Hospital, helping to ensure you have the cardiac care you need, close to home.

 All of our cardiologists are board-certified and educated at the top universities in the nation.
 They are experts in managing the stages of cardiac care, including diagnosing, offering surgical and nonsurgical treatment, implanting and managing cardiac technology devices, and providing ongoing care.